oscar-system/GAP_pkg/GAP_pkg_gapdoc/README.md

 # GAP_pkg_gapdoc

-This is generated wrapper package for the GAP package GAPDoc 1.6.6.
+This is a generated Julia wrapper package for the GAP package GAPDoc 1.6.6.

 ## Issues